LiamHardman/learning-golang/README.md

 ---
 ## What is this?

-This is:
-- A personal repo of mine, that I've made public to document learning my first proper programming language.
+A personal repo of mine, that I've made public to document learning my first proper programming language.

 ## Existing experience